wcgordon1/lamplighter/manuscript/publish/ch9_River_Teeth.md

 "Is that possible?"
 Ivy asked.
 "Making the problems go away permanently?"

 "No," Rooke said firmly.
 "Seams are part of how cities work, like stress points in any complex system.
-The goal isn't to eliminate them—it's to manage them so they don't cause harm."
+The goal isn't to eliminate them; it's to manage them so they don't cause harm."

 As they reached the library, Ivy could see lights in the basement reading room where Ms. Kestrel would be waiting for their report.
 The thought of documenting the evening's work, of adding their small success to the larger record of Warden activities, felt satisfying in a way that public recognition never could.